codurance/site/src/_posts/2020-01-24-project-maturity-model.md

 The team that I lead had shortly before I took over the team lead position had inherited a project.
 I am going to call it Project A to keep it anonymous.

-Project A consists of a dozen microservices.
+Project A consists of a dozen services.
+Whether these count as microservices is another matter (they are independently deployable, theoretically replaceable, and use rabbit mq and REST to communicate).
 The team had previously been under instructions not to spend more time than absolutely necessary on Project A as they had other important things to work on.

 ### Level 1 - Initial

 The team does not understand the project.
-Errors are resolved by restarting one of the microservices.
+Errors are resolved by restarting one of the services.
-The team had added automated build triggers to rebuild the microservices every day.
+The team had added automated build triggers to rebuild the services every day.
 Errors are found by support incidents being raised.
 Most of our users are in another timezone so problems are typically reported at the end of the working day.